t3chy0n/nestjs-boilerplate/README.md

 $ yarn start:prod
 ```

+## Configuration decorated classes.
+In order to properly make a use of config classes, which are using dedicated decorators
+tsconfig option `useDefineForClassFields` has to be present.

 ## Database utilities
 ```bash
 # Shows changes in db compares currently build entities with db state